karthikathota/Cloud/Azure/Readme.md

 This is opposite to Availabilty Sets.
 In the multiple VM that have an identical function are arranged together.
 This increases the chance of less availabilty of a system in case of any unplanned outages.

+### App Services(Web Apps)

+This comes under PaaS.
+In this no full complete over server is there.
+We package the code and configurations and the azure will run the code based on the promised performance levels.